By Melissa Hunter Gurney

 Haonan replied, “I’ve researched it and, provided that Formalin is applied properly and the body well-sealed, my mother should be preserved forever.”

-The older brother intervened.
+The elder brother intervened.
 “A corpse lying in the hall will bring bad luck.”

 “I don’t think so,” Haonan said.
 “Our mother will certainly protect us.”